TylorS/typed/apps/website/content/guides/template-spreads-data.md

 Removing class/data/nested spread entries clears their local contributions.
 This makes removal
 meaningful: a capability has both a value and an end to its lifetime.

-A retained record containing a reactive `.value` does not need to be re-enumerated for every emission from that entry.
-The retained entry updates its captured target.
-Replacing the *outer record* does require comparing its keys and replacing, retaining, or disposing entries.
-Measure those separately when a large capability record is involved.
+An emission from a reactive entry updates that binding; changing the outer record compares its keys to decide which entries to retain, replace, or remove.

 Two independent writers should not claim the same field.
 A spread cannot distinguish another owner's later write to its `title` from its own contribution when it removes that key.
 Give helpers